kmc6/F1/README.md

 The findings may be of use to betting companies where F1 betting is becoming a more popular (TODO: add source) - however, alternative data should be sought if used for commercial purposes.

+Since this project started, the 2024 F1 race season has finished.
+The winner was Max Verstappen, who won his 4th championship title.
+Verstappen is 27 yrs old and well known for his agressive driving style whereas Lewis Hamilton finished 9th at the age of 39 despite having won 7 titles during his career.
+Therefore, deeper analysis is recommended to investigate the hypothesis that driver dynamics and attitude to risk are also significant.

 ## L1 - Data Source Selection
 Data from the Ergast-MRD API (ERG-API) was chosen as it contains F1 data going back to the official start of the championships in 1950 to the present day and has a rich set of potential features / variables for analysis, as can be seen in the figure 1.
 It is publicly available and licensed for non-commercial purposes and is therefore permitted for use by this project (Ergast, 2024).
 ![Screenshot: Source Database](images/ergast_database_erd.png)